SomTambe/cpy-ble-beacons/README.md

 - Flags
 - Shortened local names
 - Complete local names
+- complete & incomplete 16-bit UUIDs
+- complete & incomplete 128-bit UUIDs

 Plan to add:
 - Manufacturer specific payload
-- 16-bit UUIDs
-- 128-bit UUIDs

 I currently use this for my experiments, so it's not actually stable.
-Maybe sometime later I will put up some really nice docs for the library which will make it more usable.
+Maybe sometime later I will put up some really nice docs for the module which will make it more usable.